 My Blog Posts

-Here’s how to install these updates safely.continue reading →
+Here’s how to install Minecraft Java Edition on Ubuntu, short and sweet.continue reading →

 I use CircleCI, GitHub, and git pretty much daily.
 Even on the weekends.
 So, I’m always coming up with ways I could make my life easier and small tasks faster.
 This is where arc comes in.
 Small features to make the daily workflow a little bit better.continue reading →

 The honeymoon period is over and quite frankly, I’m done with Linux Snaps.